Donald Trump Intended Immigrant Children To Be Permanently Separated From Their Parents, Lawmakers Say

 According to a recent report from Slate, Donald Trump and his administration are facing new scrutiny.

-After evidence has surfaced suggesting that the administration and much of the United States Government in general were pre-emptively planning to separate immigrant children from their parents.
+After evidence has surfaced suggesting that the administration and much of the U.S. government in general were pre-emptively planning to separate immigrant children from their parents.
 Numerous critics and media outlets were expressing vocal moral objection to the revelation.

-Jerrold Nadler, along with Representatives Bennie Thompson and Elijah Cummings came forward with a collective statement declaring that Trump administration officials were completely unprepared—and perhaps more upsetting to many, uninclined—to reunite iimmigrant children with their detained parents amid the recent separations.
+Jerrold Nadler, along with Representatives Bennie Thompson and Elijah Cummings, came forward with a collective statement declaring that Trump administration officials were completely unprepared — and perhaps more upsetting to many, disinclined — to reunite immigrant children with their detained parents amid the recent separations.

 A judicial decision at the discretion of Judge Sabraw was the only motivating factor in Trump’s decision to pursue the act of allowing children to return to their parents, even if still detained by ICE officials, according to the joint statement.